The Nintendo Switch Version of THE OUTER WORLDS Has Been Delayed Due to the Coronavirus Outbreak

 The Wuhan coronavirus outbreak will officially affect the Nintendo Switch port of Obsidian Entertainment's The Outer Worlds, as publisher Private Division has pushed back its release date to make sure that the team at Virtuos stays safe.

-There's no denying that the fact that the publisher prioritises the studio's safety is great news — and the delay will also have a positive effect on the Switch edition of the acclaimed RPG, as the port's physical version will be released on cartridge.
+The fact that the publisher prioritises the studio's safety is great news — and the delay will also have a positive effect on the Switch edition of the RPG, as the port's physical version will be released on cartridge.

 To clarify, the team at Virtuos is ok, but their office has remained closed during this time.
 We're working with the team to determine an updated development timeline, and will share more regarding a new launch date shortly.— Private Division (@PrivateDivision) February 6, 2020